How to Move a Pool Table a Few Feet

 • At least three people for assistance

-• A team of friends or family members to help
+• A team of friends or family to push

 FAQ